Discord-DBH/Dan-Bot-Activity/README.md

 # Dan-Bot-Activity
 Hello if your seeing this you are probably wondering about the DanBot activity bot code...
 Welp!
 I got it here for ya in all its form and it will be constantly updated have fun!
+This bot is a mixture of commands and some youtube and poker games that was built inside of discord was just my first discord.js bot so its not the best and uses other peoples code.
+Thank you for using again.